Poolworld

 | E12 |

-Heater shows E12 and will not start; may occur after wiring changes
+Heater displays E12 and will not start; this may occur after wiring changes.

 |